GCPins/cscope/README.md

 # cscope
-Clemson Hello World 2023 project to manage Gradescope submissions from the command line.
+Clemson Hello World 2023 project to manage Gradescope submissions with a GUI made in the Godot Engine

+DIstributed under GPL